Dentistry at Pioneer Paws

 most progressive and comprehensive dental care

-program imaginable.
-Dr. Songster has had a special
+program.
+Dr. Songster has had a special interest in

-the field.
-Scroll down to learn more about your pet's
+Scroll down to learn more about your pet's dental

-dental health care needs and how Pioneer Paws can
+health care needs and how Pioneer Paws can help you

-Quality dental care for your pet starts with a
+Quality dental care at an affordable price for your pet

-in your pet's mouth that may not be immediately
+identify problems in your pet's mouth that may not be

-obvious to the untrained eye.
-During your pet's
+immediately obvious to the untrained eye.
+During your

 Your pet has dental disease.
 Now what?

-Every pet that comes into Pioneer Paws Veterinary Clinic's dental program receives a
+Every pet that comes into Pioneer Paws Veterinary Clinic's affordable dental program receives a

 comprehensive dental health evaluation.
 We call our dental procedures a "COHAT" which